rutujar/Hybrid-cloud-scholarship/README.md

 * Lesson 1: Introduction to Nutanix Hybrid Cloud

-* Lesson 2: Journey to the moden Hybird cloud
+* Lesson 2: Journey to the modern Hybird cloud

 * Lesson 3: Introduction to Nutanix HCI